The major in neuroscience is available through the Center for Interdisciplinary Studies. You may apply for the major through the CIS.

 As a neuroscience student, you'll have a variety of career paths available to you, including neuroscience research and education, medicine, law, clinical neuropsychology, physical therapy, drug rehabilitation, pharmaceutical or biomedical marketing, journalism, computer science, and K-12 education.

-Neuroscience will be a Center for Interdisciplinary Studies (CIS) major.
+Neuroscience is a Center for Interdisciplinary Studies (CIS) major.

-Acceptance of the proposal comes when the director, advisers, and a member of the CIS Faculty Advisory Committee agree that the proposal is meritorious.
+Acceptance of the proposal is contingent upon agreement among the director, advisers, and a member of the CIS Faculty Advisory Committee that the proposal is meritorious.
 When you major through the CIS, you are expected to satisfy all college graduation requirements.
 The director certifies the satisfactory completion of each student's major.